2

 Entry Level Nicu Rns specialize in neonatal intensive care, requiring specific certifications like NRP, and work exclusively in NICUs.
 Registered Nurses have broader roles across multiple healthcare settings, with a general RN license.
 While both roles require RN licensure, Entry Level Nicu Rns focus on neonatal care, making their scope more specialized compared to the general responsibilities of Registered Nurses.

-How to get started as a NICU nurse?
+How to get started as an entry level NICU RN?

-To start as a NICU nurse, obtain a nursing degree (RN license) and gain experience in neonatal or pediatric care.
-Certification in neonatal resuscitation (NRP) is often required, and strong skills in patient monitoring and family communication are essential for working in the NICU environment.
+To start as an entry-level NICU RN, obtain a Bachelor of Science in Nursing (BSN) or an associate degree in nursing, pass the NCLEX-RN exam to become licensed, and gain clinical experience in neonatal or pediatric care.
+Certification in neonatal resuscitation (NRP) is often required or preferred, and strong skills in patient assessment and teamwork are essential for working in the NICU environment.

 Job description